A Partnership in Effective Proclamation

 Members of the peer learning groups will receive a certificate for three continuing education units at the end of the first year if they have maintained their membership through their participation in the group for the full year.
 Please direct any inquiries to email@example.com.

-The Styberg Preaching Institute at Garrett-Evangelical Theological Seminary is pleased to announce the selection of doctoral candidate, Rev. David M. Stark, as the 2017-2018 Styberg Teaching Fellow.
+The Styberg Preaching Institute at Garrett-Evangelical Theological Seminary is pleased to announce the selection of PhD candidate, Rev. Jaewoong Jung, as the 2018-2019 Styberg Teaching Fellow.
 Sponsored by the Lilly Endowment Inc., this fellowship is awarded to a promising doctoral or post-doctorate candidate with a focus in homiletics or a cognate field.
-Stark will officially begin on July 1, 2017.
+Jung will officially begin on July 1, 2018.

 The Styberg Teaching Fellow is one component of the Styberg Preaching Institute's latest initiative, A Partnership in Effective Proclamation, which has been funded by Lilly Endowment, Inc. This initiative also includes peer learning groups for active pastors under the direction of trained facilitators and preaching support for seminarians and new pastors.

 Styberg Preaching Institute Teaching Preaching Fellowship | Application Period Closed